jnorfolk/Sierra_Nevada_Weather/README.md

 In this app, you can look at the snowfall for every day in any year between 1970 and 2019, you can compare the histograms between the mimimum and maximum air temperatures for any particular month, and you can examine the relationship between total snowfall, snow depth, and the conversion between snow depth and water level.

-If you wish to view my app, click on this link: https://sierra-nevada-weather.onrender.com/
+If you wish to view my app on render.com, click on this link: https://sierra-nevada-weather.onrender.com/

+If you wish to run this app on your local machine, you will need to:
+    1. Make sure streamlit, pandas, and plotly.express are installed.
+    2. Clone this repository to your machine.
+One option is to use git commands in the terminal.
+    3. Make sure the file 'app.py' is contained within your active directory in the terminal.
+    4. Use the command "streamlit run app.py".
+    5. Click on the URL that is provided after the program successfully runs.
+    6. If the webpage is not found, a likely fix will be to navigate to .streamlit\config.toml and set serverAddress = "127.0.0.1", and then retry steps 3-5.